sbabic/swupdate/doc/source/swupdate.rst

 possible to use it in a double-copy approach by use of `Software collections`_.

-If started for a remote update, swupdate starts an embedded Web-server and waits for requests.
-The operator must upload a suitable image, that swupdate checks and then install.
+If started for a remote update, SWUpdate starts an embedded Web-server and waits for requests.
+The operator must upload a suitable image, that SWUpdate checks and then install.
 All output is notified to the operator's browser via AJAX notifications.